-|Better control of your blood glucose levels.
-Most people often have fewer highs and lows.||You'll need to have your pump attached to your all the time.
+You'll need to have your pump attached to you all the time.
 Only take it off for small breaks, like when you're swimming or showering.

 The infusion set can sometimes get blocked, so you might need to change it at short notice.

-You'll need to take a lot of time to learn about your pump, especially when you first get your pump.|
+You'll need to take a lot of time to learn about your pump, especially when you first get it.

 You'll have more flexibility in what, when and how much you eat.

-Help and support with your pump
+Help and support with your insulin pump